miloserdev/openbmc/poky/documentation/overview-manual/concepts.rst

 By design, the OpenEmbedded build system builds everything from scratch unless :term:`BitBake` can determine that parts do not need to be rebuilt.
-Fundamentally, building from scratch is attractive as it means all parts are built fresh and there is no possibility of stale data that can cause problems.
-When developers hit problems, they typically default back to building from scratch so they have a known state from the start.
+Fundamentally, building from scratch is attractive as it means all parts are built fresh and no possibility of stale data exists that can cause problems.
+When developers hit problems, they typically default back to building from scratch so they have a know state from the start.

 Building an image from scratch is both an advantage and a disadvantage to the process.
 As mentioned in the previous paragraph, building from